ChiChou/vscode-frida/README.md

 * Python >= 3.7
 * `pip3 install -U frida-tools` (If you have more than one python3 in your path, you should config the python path with this pip3 in settings.)
-* [iproxy](https://libimobiledevice.org/#get-started) * (For Windows build, see https://github.com/libimobiledevice-win32/imobiledevice-net/releases)
 * SSH client (`ssh` command) *
 * iTunes on Windows

 [*] Optional.
 Only some of the functionalities rely on it

+If you are on Windows, you need to keep iTunes open in order to interact with iOS devices.

-FoulDecrypt depends on SSH.
+FoulDecrypt relies on SSH.
 You need to generate a public key before using it.

 ## Features